 Traditional bridges are the most popular types of dental bridges.
 They are used when your natural teeth surround a missing tooth or gap on both sides.
 These bridges consist of one or more pontic teeth that are held in place by two abutment teeth.
 “Abutment teeth” are natural teeth that are given dental crowns to support the fake teeth, or “pontic teeth,” between them.

-Traditional bridges can be used when you have natural teeth on both sides of the gap created by your missing tooth.
-Bridges are even strong enough to replace molars.
-The downside of traditional bridges is that your dentist will need to prepare the adjacent teeth by removing their enamel to make room for the crowns that will be cemented on top.
-Since enamel doesn’t grow back, these teeth will always need to be protected with crowns, even if you later choose a different type of bridge.
+Traditional bridges, usually made of ceramic or porcelain fused to metal, are strong enough to replace molars.
+However, there is a downside to traditional bridges.
+To put dental crowns on your adjacent teeth, your dentist will need to remove some of the enamel from the two teeth to make room for the crowns on top.
+Removing enamel is irreversible since enamel doesn’t grow back.
+These teeth will always need to be protected with crowns, even if you are fitted with a different type of dental bridge later on.

 Like traditional bridges, your dentist will need to prepare the adjacent tooth to support the bridge by removing its enamel.
-Because these restorations are only supported on one side, they may act as a lever in some cases, explains the National Institutes of Health (NIH).
-This may lead to complications like fractured teeth or loosened crowns.
+And because cantilever bridges are only supported on one side, the Journal of American Science notes a higher chance of complications like fractured teeth or loosened crowns.

 Maryland bridges, or resin-bonded bridges, are often recommended for replacing teeth at the front of the mouth.
 These bridges use metal or porcelain bands to bind a pontic tooth to the backs of adjacent natural teeth.